Therapy for wanderers

 Wrestling with anxiety and self-doubt, exhausting yourself trying to work things out, you know you need some outside help.
 You question whether therapy will work for you.

-Here's a space for questioning.
+Here is a space for questioning.

 It makes total sense that your problem-solving mind would struggle alone for a long time and question whether therapy is for you.
+You may find yourself asking, "Will therapy even work for me?"

 In this practice questions are welcome.
 Questions about therapy.
 Questions about identity.
 Questions about the world at large and the impact it has on you.
 Oppressive systems at large?
 Let's question it.